The 30-Day Password Elimination Plan for Workforce Identity

 Why it matters

-It’s designed to be the first actionable milestone in transitioning to a proof-centric identity model.
+It’s the first actionable step toward a proof-centric identity model.

 Summary

 Passwords had their era, but that era is over.
-What comes next, proof-based identity built on cryptographic trust, delivers higher assurance, fewer attack surfaces, better user experiences, and measurable business impact.
+Proof-based identity delivers higher assurance, fewer attack surfaces, better user experiences, and measurable business impact.